itboy87/SimplePDOHelper/README.md

     "email"     => "'my@mail.com'"          //this value will include direct into query );
 ```
-1. first i put email column value in `$tableData` array instead `$bind_values` now it will not bind and directl entered into email column
+1. first i put email column value in `$tableData` array instead `$bind_values` now it will not bind and directly entered into email column
    this will work but this is not good method it can lead to sql injection google it for more information.
 2. I changed `username` value to `array (column_value, PDO::DATA_TYPE, length)`.
 You can use PDO data types and set length of value
 3. `"user_active"` is bit type column in DB if you direct insert value into it you will get exception so i set its type to `PDO::PARAM_INT`.